 Their lifestyle yet has enchanted viewers of the series.
 Showing on History TV, the Swamp People series on which Junior Edwards stars, is a reality show that follows the daily activities and lifestyles of alligator hunters in the Atchafalaya River area.
-It first aired in August 2010, with ten seasons shot as of January 2019.

 Junior Edward is always shown handling a rifle, while his son Willie handles the hooks.
 This often is the subject of his yells, especially when Willie`s skills fall short of perfect for the old man.
 Junior Edwards starred only on the first three seasons of the show and left after he got fired in 2015 from the cast.